Autumn Sky

-Autumn Sky is the eighth studio album by the group Blackmore's Night.
-It is dedicated to their daughter Autumn Esmerelda Blackmore, who was born on May 27, 2010.
-It was released on September 3, 2010 in Europe and on January 18, 2011 in the U.S.
+Autumn Sky is the eighth studio album by British-American folk-rock band Blackmore's Night.
+It is dedicated to their daughter Autumn Esmerelda Blackmore, who was born on 27 May 2010.
+It was released on 3 September 2010 in Europe and on 18 January 2011 in the U.S.

-Autumn Sky entered at #1 on the New Age Billboard Charts.
-It reached #13 in Greece, #29 in Finland, #36 in Sweden, #43 in Austria and # 57 in Switzerland.
+Autumn Sky entered at number one on the New Age Billboard Charts.
+It reached number 13 in Greece, number 29 in Finland, number 36 in Sweden, number 43 in Austria and number 57 in Switzerland.
 In Russia it went gold.
 The album won a Zone Music Award for the Best Vocal Album.